 For the sum of £200 I managed to buy my first car in 1979, a 1966 Triumph Herald 1200.
 I then proceeded to tidy her up using copious amounts of chicken wire and filler and a re-spray with a garden sprayer.
 A couple of years later it failed the MOT due to “excessive chassis rust front to rear”.
 So in June 1981 I started a major body-off restoration.
 The aim of the rebuild was to use the 2 litre, 6 cylinder Triumph Vitesse engine and running gear while keeping the appearance of the 1200 Herald.
 While there is a number of ways of doing this I went for a fairly major but subtle re-working of the front end to fit the larger engine in.
-The rebuild took over seven years to complete (click here for photos).
+The first rebuild took over seven years to complete.

 Some 20 years after the first restoration she was starting to get a bit “untidy”.
 No major rust other than the doors.
 The rest of the body was just suffering from surface rust in places.
 In August 2007 I finally took the plunge and decided to strip her down again, this second rebuild took 14 months to get her back on the road.